nickwilcox/nickwilcox.github.io/_drafts/arm_atomics.md

 ## The X86 Only Implementation

 If we really want to test how forgiving the X86's memory model is, we can write multi-threaded code that skips any use of the `std::sync::atomic` module.
+I want to stress this is not something you should ever actually consider doing.
+This is an learning exercise only.

 ```rust
 pub struct SynchronisedSum {